JOR-Donegal/IndustryWriting/README.md

-# MKTemplate
+# Industry Writing
-Template for new teaching notes
+Created from Template for new teaching notes